lu-tian-29840/Grandparenting-and-Physical-Activity/README.md

 This repository contains Stata scripts that reproduce analyses for the project **Grandparenting and Physical Activity**.
 The code is organized into two scripts that should be run in sequence: :contentReference[oaicite:0]{index=0}

-1. **1_Preparation_and_Modeling.do** – prepares the analysis dataset (constructs exposure, outcomes, and covariates) and fits the primary models. :contentReference[oaicite:1]{index=1}
+1. **1_Preparation_and_Modeling.do** – prepares the analysis dataset (constructs exposure, outcomes, and covariates) and fits the primary models.
-2. **2_Sensitivity analysis.do** – runs pre-specified robustness checks (alternative definitions, sample restrictions, and model forms) and saves supplemental outputs. :contentReference[oaicite:2]{index=2}
+2. **2_Sensitivity analysis.do** – runs pre-specified robustness checks (alternative definitions, sample restrictions, and model forms) and saves supplemental outputs.

-As with your other repo, this README follows the same concise structure and “run-in-order” script list. :contentReference[oaicite:3]{index=3}
+As with your other repo, this README follows the same concise structure and “run-in-order” script list. :contentReference

 ## Software
 - **Stata** 15 or newer (SE/MP recommended for larger survey files).